MartinLeblancs/SONY-CSL-PROJECT/README.md

 </div>

-The project consists in creating a website allowing to recover a score of a MIDI file to then cut it, recover the piece, provide it to the Sony API which will auto-complete this hole in the partition.
+The project consists in creating a website allowing to recover a partition of a MIDI file to then cut it, recover the piece, provide it to the Sony API which will auto-complete this hole in the partition.

 ### Built With